 Merz Trio is a bold, new, fiercely creative ensemble.

 Composed of players hailed as “impressive” (NYTimes), “impeccable” (Fanfare Magazine), and praised for “a sense of joyful virtuosity” (South Florida Classical Review), Merz Trio has been described as “riveting” with “fresh and surprising interpretations” (Reading Eagle) .
-Formed in 2017 by pianist Lee Dionne, violinist Brigid Coleridge, and cellist Julia Yang, The Merz Trio has quickly emerged as a unique and award-winning ensemble, garnering the First Prize at the 2019 Fischoff National Chamber Music Competition and the First Prize and Audience Prize at the 2018 Chesapeake International Chamber Music Competition.
+Formed in 2017 by pianist Lee Dionne, violinist Brigid Coleridge, and cellist Julia Yang, the Merz Trio has quickly emerged as a unique and award-winning ensemble, garnering the First Prize at the 2019 Fischoff National Chamber Music Competition and the First Prize and Audience Prize at the 2018 Chesapeake International Chamber Music Competition.
 Highlights of their 2018-2019 season include performances in New York, Boston, Chicago, Washington D.C.’s Kennedy Center, a feature on London’s BBC Radio 3, and two residencies at Snape Maltings in Aldeburgh, UK.
-The Trio is currently based out of New York City and is the Graduate Piano Trio in Residence at New England Conservatory (2018-2020).
+The Trio is currently based out of New York City and is the Graduate Piano Trio in Residence at the New England Conservatory (2018-2020).

 Merz Trio is committed to passionate, original playing and thoughtfully curated programming.
 The Trio presents a wide range of repertoire each season, both in traditional recitals as well as in multidisciplinary shows that present music alongside art from other disciplines.
-In December 2018, the Trio will present "Those Secret Eyes," an immersive concert experience based on Shakespeare's Macbeth, featuring dancer Caroline Copeland at the Kosciuszko Foundation in NYC.
+Most recently, in December 2018, the Trio presented "Those Secret Eyes," an immersive concert experience based on Shakespeare's Macbeth, featuring dancer Caroline Copeland at the Kosciuszko Foundation in NYC.
 Performances of “Those Secret Eyes” will be presented in Burlington, VT, Boston and New York City in the 2019-20 season.
 The Trio has been the recipient of a New England Conservatory Entrepreneurial Musicianship Grant to support their future multidisciplinary endeavors.